-Advertising and marketing services revenue is primarily recognized at a point in time when the ad or service is complete and delivered.
-If the customer has signed a contract for additional services in the future, that revenue is not recognized until the delivery date.
+Advertising and marketing services revenue is primarily recognized at a point in time when the ad or service is complete and delivered, based on the customers' contract price.
 In addition, certain digital advertising revenue related to website access is recognized over time, based on the customers' monthly rate.